Cryptacular is a complement to the Bouncy Castle Crypto APIs for Java that is…

 Perform common cryptographic operations using familiar APIS, JCE and lightweight Bouncy Castle API.

-AEADBlockCipher cipher = new GCMBlockCipher(new AESEngine());
+AEADBlockCipher cipher = GCMBlockCipher.newInstance(AESEngine.newInstance());

 SecretKey key = SecretKeyGenerator.generate(cipher.getUnderlyingCipher());